Giving Compass’ Take:

 • Matt Barnum reports that University of North Carolina graduate students conducted a study that found a significant pay gap between male and female educators in Pennsylvania and Illinois.

-• Why does the gender pay gap persist in a female-dominated profession?
-How can funders work to address gender-based pay discrepancies?
+• How can funders work to address gender-based pay discrepancies?

 Two University of North Carolina graduate students were curious: Were female school superintendents earning less than their male counterparts?